 WARNING: Do not rotate the latch while the computer is turned on; doing so may cause the computer to shut down.

 Remove the computer’s housing by pulling it up by the latch.

-Note: Mac Pro will not start up if its housing is removed.
+Note: Mac Pro can’t start up if its housing is removed.

-Use a flexible screwdriver or driver, such as a Craftsman, with the bit that comes with the feet or wheel kit.
+Use a flexible screwdriver or bit driver with the bit that comes with the feet or wheel kit.

 Place the driver through the access opening to unscrew the foot or wheel.